 How Accounts Payable Financing Works?

 When the business receives goods, they typically have 30-90 days to pay the supplier or manufacturer.
-ARFunding.org will provide credit to the business owner, and the business owner can pay the credit back when they sell the inventory, or a fundable receivable is created that can be sold to an invoice factoring company.
+ARFunding.org will provide credit to the business owner.
+The business owner can pay the credit back when they sell the inventory, or a fundable receivable is created that can be sold to an invoice factoring company.

-This type of credit is especially useful when the supplier offers a payment discount based on receiving payment within a specified period (3% cash, 2% 10-days, net 30, etc.) Accounts Payable Financing leaves more profit for the business owner.
-An extended payment date also increases free cash that the business can use for other reasons including paying monthly recurring bills.
+This type of credit is especially useful when the supplier offers a payment discount based on receiving a payment within a specified period (3% cash, 2% 10-days, net 30, etc.) Accounts Payable Financing leaves more profit for the business owner.
+An extended payment date also increases free cash that the business can use for other reasons, including paying monthly recurring bills.

 Wal-mart, the largest retailer in the world, uses Trade Credit more often than bank financing.
 Trade Credit is an essential tool for many businesses to be able to grow.
 ARFunding.org is start-up friendly and will assist them with trade credit.
-The majority of suppliers will not offer trade credit to a new business due to the high risk of failure.
+The majority of suppliers will not offer trade credit to new business due to the high risk of failure.
 Also, working with ARFunding.org to develop a good payment history will make the company potentially eligible for Trade Credit from the supplier in the future.